asgeir-s/entrepenator/README.md

 # Entrepenator
-An open source network/ platform for projects from idea to deployment and income.
+An open source and free network/ platform for projects from idea to deployment and income.
 Each project "owns itself".
+While the protocoll is free and not for profite, the hosted projects can be for profit.

 ## Project goals
 Give power to developers (and optionally to the backers and idea givers).